 Members rated in this location are usually perceived as leaders, perhaps not too popular, but certainly active and prominent, initiating many acts to the group as a whole and receiving many acts from specific individuals in return.
-Leaders of this kind act as communication and control centers, coordinating the task efforts of others, quite often making judgments of priority in case of conflicts.
+Leaders of this kind act as communication and control centres, co-ordinating the task efforts of others, quite often making judgements of priority in case of conflicts.
 They may show outstanding competence, initiative, and persistence in structuring and performing the tasks of the group.
 However, they tend to be a little less concerned about being liked and tend not to show much interest in particular individuals in the group.

-Image of: FTM, and EFF
+Image of: \FTM, and \EFF